GoDaddy is a household name in the domain registration industry, but that’s not their only product offering. They also provide web hosting services.

 At around 99.95% uptime, GoDaddy may not seem that bad, but the 0.04% difference may mean several hours of downtime every year.
 That could easily translate to tons of lost traffic and potential sales.

-Furthermore, GoDaddy support is lacking, especially when you need technical assistance.
+Furthermore, we found that GoDaddy support is lacking, especially when you need technical assistance.
 That means even minor issues can easily lead to expensive downtimes.